Deathspike/animesync/README.md

 Streaming services often require an active subscription.
 Launch the browser:

-    animekaizoku browser
+    animesync browser

-This will launch the *Chrome* instance for `animekaizoku`.
+This will launch the *Chrome* instance for `animesync`.
 Then:

 * Open your favourite streaming service website.
 * Login to your account on the website.